 In this section we check the sensitivity of the results by extending the baseline specification in four directions.
-We test whether the treatment effects are heterogeneous among the population, are affected by prior beliefs, and do not change if we control for demographic variables, environmental risk indicators, and political orientation.
+We test whether the treatment effects are heterogeneous among the population, are affected by prior beliefs, and do not change if we introduce in the regressions demographic variables, environmental risk indicators, and political orientation.
 We also check if the treatments have an effect that extends beyond the period in which the individual is treated.